 See the recipe card below for the ingredient quantities.

-This recipe is super quick and easy to make once you have the sprouts ready.
+This recipe is super quick and easy to make once you have the fresh sprouts ready.
 It takes about 10 minutes to assemble from start to finish.
 I kid you not, this recipe is really tasty and full of flavour.
 There are only four steps.

 Chop your vegetables and herbs nice and small